NetSparkleUpdater/NetSparkle/README.md

         - `type`: ignored
         - `sparkle:dsaSignature`: DSA signature of the update file
         - `sparkle:criticalUpdate`, optional: if equal to `true` or `1`, the UI will indicate that this is a critical update
+        - `sparkle:os`: Operating system for the app cast item.
+Defaults to Windows if not supplied.
+For Windows, use "win" or "windows"; for macOS, use "macos" or "osx"; for Linux, use "linux".

 By default, you need 2 DSA signatures (DSA Strict mode):